IBM-Bluemix-Docs/ComposeForElasticsearch/connecting-external.md

 You can find your connection string on the *Overview* page of your {{site.data.keyword.composeForElasticsearch}} service.

 The examples here cover Node, Go, Java, Ruby, and Python.
-These examples set up a secure connection to {{site.data.keyword.composeForElasticsearch}} then call the Elasticsearch Cluster API to do a basic health check, which tells you how your cluster is doing.
-To familiarize yourself with Elasticsearch's API, look at the Elasticsearch [reference](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/index.html) for Elasticsearch 2.4.
+They set up a secure connection to {{site.data.keyword.composeForElasticsearch}}, then call the Elasticsearch Cluster API to do a basic health check.
+To familiarize yourself with the Elasticsearch API, look at the [reference documentation](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/index.html) for Elasticsearch 2.4.

-The full code for this and subsequent examples can be found at [github.com/compose-ex/elasticsearchconns.](https://github.com/compose-ex/elasticsearchconns).
+You can find the full code for this and other examples at [github.com/compose-ex/elasticsearchconns](https://github.com/compose-ex/elasticsearchconns).
+{: .tip}

 ## Node and Elasticsearch

 ### Installing the Client
 {: #installing-client-node}

-Create your project then install the [`elasticsearch`](https://www.npmjs.com/package/elasticsearch) package with `npm install elasticsearch --save`.
+Create your project, then install the [`elasticsearch`](https://www.npmjs.com/package/elasticsearch) package with `npm install elasticsearch --save`.
 With that installed you can write the code to connect to your deployment.

 ### Creating the Connection
 {: #creating-connection-node}

-First, you will need to `require` the `elasticsearch` library that you have installed in your project's `node_modules` folder and saved as a dependency in the `package.json` file.
+First, you need to `require` the `elasticsearch` library that you have installed in your project's `node_modules` folder and saved as a dependency in the `package.json` file.

 ```javascript
 const elasticsearch = require('elasticsearch');
 ```

-The elasticsearch package offers a Client prototype which you use to create a connection to Elasticsearch:
+The elasticsearch package offers a Client prototype, which you use to create a connection to Elasticsearch:

 ```javascript
 const client = new elasticsearch.Client({